April 20, 2021

 The two major categories of student loans are private student loans and federal student loans.
-Federal student loans are taken out through the government, while private student loans are obtained through private financial institutions, such as banks and credit unions.
 While each has its advantages and disadvantages, it’s important to carefully consider which one is best for you.

 Federal Student Loans

-Federal student loans are handled by the U.S. Department of Education.
-There are three types of Direct Loans available through the U.S. Department of Education (excluding direct consolidation):
+Federal student loans are available to students enrolled at least half-time in a certificate or degree program at a participating higher education institution.
+These loans are funded by the United States government and awarded to eligible students as part of a college’s financial aid package.
+There are three types of federal Direct Loans available through the U.S. Department of Education (excluding direct consolidation):

-- Direct Subsidized Loan: Offered to students who show financial need, these loans do not charge you interest while you are in school at least half-time
+- First, Direct Subsidized Loans are offered to students who show financial need, these loans do not charge you interest while you are in school at least half-time.

-- Direct Unsubsidized Loan: These loans don’t require you to show financial need, and they are available in larger amounts than subsidized loans.
+- Second, Direct Unsubsidized Loans do not have a requirement to show financial need and also come in larger amounts than subsidized loans.

-- Direct PLUS Loan: These are federal loans offered to parents of the dependent undergraduate student so that they can help you pay for school.
+- Third, Direct PLUS Loans are federal loans offered to parents of the dependent undergraduate student so that they can help you pay for school.
 There is no financial need requirement, but the borrower has to have a good credit history.
 It is also available for graduate or professional students.
-For loans disbursed on or after July 1, 2019, and before June 30, 2020, the interest rate is 7.08%.

 - No credit history necessary.
-One reason why many college students opt for federal loans is that they generally do not require credit history.
-This also means that a cosigner is not necessary when applying for a federal loan.
+Many college students opt for federal loans because they generally do not require credit history.
+This means that a cosigner is not necessary when applying for a federal loan.

 - Low interest rates.
-Another reason federal student loans may appeal to some people is because of their low, fixed interest rates for undergraduate students.
+Federal student loans have the appeal of low, fixed interest rates for undergraduate students.
 This means that throughout the life of the loan, the interest rate stays the same.
-Many private student loans, by contrast, can give you a choice between a variable interest rate or a fixed interest rate.
-Typically, interest rates of subsidized and unsubsidized loans are relatively low.
-If you have a subsidized loan, you won’t need to even need to pay interest until after you’ve finished your undergraduate studies.
+Also, if the loan is subsidized, you won’t need to pay interest until after you’ve finished your undergraduate studies.

 - Federal benefits.
-You can also get access to flexible repayment plans such as income-based repayment plans.
+You can get access to income-based repayment plans.
 Some borrowers may even qualify for student loan forgiveness.
-However, certain requirements have to meet in order to obtain forgiveness, and this benefit should not necessarily weigh heavily in your decision to take out federal student loans.
-Federal loans are also flexible in the sense that they will allow you to defer payments if you’re having trouble paying on time.
+Federal loans are also flexible, allowing you to defer payments if you’re having trouble paying on time.

-- There is a limit to how much money you can borrow.
+- Borrowing limit.
 The most significant limitation is the cap on the amount of money that you can borrow.
 If you are an undergraduate student, the most you can borrow each year ranges between $5,500 and $12,500.
 The amount varies based on your dependency status and your school year.

-- Higher interest rates for graduate students.
+- Rates for graduate students.
 Graduate students are charged higher interest rates than undergraduate students when it comes to federal loans.
-Graduate students also don’t have the option to take out subsidized loans, which means that the government won’t pay your interest while you’re in school, either.
+Graduate students also don’t have the option to take out subsidized loans, which means that the government won’t pay your interest while you’re in school.

 Private Student Loans

-- Borrow up to the full cost of your education.
-Perhaps the largest advantage of taking out a private student loan is that you may be able to borrow enough money to cover the entire cost of your education.
+- Borrow up to the full cost of education.
+You may be able to borrow enough money to cover the entire cost of your education.

 - Borrowing choice.
 You can obtain a private loan from a variety of lenders – this most likely includes your current bank or credit union.
 Some even offer interest rate reductions to borrowers with existing relationships.

-- Choose between a fixed and variable interest rate.
-With a federal loan, you’re offered a standard fixed rate.
+- Varying interest rate options.
+Unlike a federal student loan, a private student loan gives you the option to choose either a fixed or variable interest rate.
 If you don’t want to be locked into a constant interest rate through changing market conditions, you could opt for a variable one.
 Having a cosigner with good credit may help you get an even lower interest rate than federal student loans offer.

 Cons of Private Student Loans

-- You’ll probably need a cosigner.
+- Need for a cosigner.
 If you’re a recent high school grad with little to no credit history, you will typically need a cosigner.
-The lender needs assurance that the loan will be repaid and having a cosigner with a positive credit history helps demonstrate that.
+Assure lenders that the loan will be repaid by having a cosigner with a positive credit history.

-- Generally higher interest rates.
-Although you have the ability to choose between a fixed and variable rate, private loan interest rates are generally higher than federal ones.
-If you or your cosigner has excellent credit, there may not be much of a difference, if at all.
+- Higher interest rates.
+Although you can choose between a fixed and variable rate, private loan interest rates are generally higher than federal ones.
+If you or your cosigner has excellent credit, there may not be much of a difference.

 - No federal benefits.
 If you take out loans through a private lender, you may not have access to the same benefits offered by the federal government.
 These can include income-based repayment plans, deferment options, and student loan forgiveness eligibility.